- Accommodation included

 (Driving day 6: 180 km/112 miles)

 Today is a very scenic riding day.
-Even if the distance is not that much, there are plenty of mountains and switchbacks to negotiate, don’t worry, you will need the full day.
+Even if the distance is not that long, there are plenty of mountains and switchbacks to explore.
 This is also the second part of the road famous for its 1864 bends of varying sharpness.
-We pass two mountains with 2 great scenic View Points en route.
-The journey takes us through some beautiful mountainous scenery.
-Around mid-day arrive Ban Rak Thai where we have lunch in one of the local Chinese restaurants by the little lake.
+We pass two mountains with two great scenic viewpoints.
+Our journey takes us through some beautiful mountain scenery.
+We arrive at Ban Rak Thai around noon, where we eat lunch in one of the local Chinese restaurants by the little lake.
 They serve delicious Chinese specialties.
-Ban Rak Thai means literally “the Thai-loving village”, built around a lake on the Myanmar border.
-About 800, mainly Chinese settled here after the communist takeover of China, and some of the buildings have a distinctively Chinese appearance.
+Ban Rak Thai means “the Thai-loving village”, built around a lake on the Myanmar border.
+About yr 800, mainly Chinese settled here after the communist takeover of China, thus some buildings have a distinctively Chinese appearance.

-After lunch, we continue to the pier of the Nan River where we park our motorcycles.
+We continue to the pier of the Nan River where we park our motorcycles.
 We enjoy a scenic boat ride on the Pai River for about 20 min to the Karen Long Neck village.
 The Karen, a tribal minority, historically lived in the hills on the Myanmar side of the border.
 Some of their women wear heavy brass rings around their necks, forearms, and shins.
 Many ideas regarding why the coils are worn have been suggested.
 Some have hypothesized that the rings protected women from becoming slaves by making them less attractive to other tribes.
 Another theory is that the coils originate from the desire to look more attractive.
 Why don’t you ask them and find out the real story?
 Return by boat to the pier and ride to the nearby Resort.
 Enjoy first a drink at the sunset bar overlooking the rice paddies.
-Overnight in Mae Hong Son.

 Day 9: Mae Hong Son - Chiang Mai